When meeting Enrico, I wore Edward’s sapphire ring in addition to my wedding ring.

 "Start with a trophy ring."

 This set him back and kept him quiet.
-Thereafter I flashed Edward's ring more and would look at while we were talking.
+Thereafter I flashed Edward's ring more and would look at while we were talking and even during sex as if I had to think of another to enjoy his huffing and puffing.

-One day, meeting, in room 314, he presented a little jewel box.
+Shortly after, at another rendezvous, he presented a little jewel box.
 Inside was a gold ring with a mounted pearl.
 I said nothing, smiled, told him to get undressed and on the bed.
-He assumed I was happy.
+He assumed I was happy, undressed rapidly and sat on the bed edge with Mr. Supini alert.

 "What's wrong?
 What's the matter?"